hsdaanaa/SplitFolder/README.md

     # verbose: Flag for whether to output information to screen.
 1 (recommended)

+### Notes
+    - Please do not name files in the input folder "00_filelist.txt".
+This name is reserved for the file list created in each output subfolder.

 ### Program folder structure
     >SplitFolder
         >src # source code